Start Tasks

 Multi-line tasks in two terminals

-notation where each line below (make sure you indent correctly) runs in sequence once the previous command terminates.
+To run multiple commands for a given task, you can use the | notation where each line below (make sure you indent correctly) runs in sequence once the previous command terminates.

-In this example, Gitpod opens two terminals (as noted by the two -
+In this example, Gitpod opens two terminals (as noted by the two -):

 - In the first terminal, the

-task starts the database. - The second terminal only has a
+inittask installs dependencies and configures a database.
+Then, thecommandtask starts the database. - The second terminal only has a

-task which starts the dev server.
+commandtask which starts the dev server.
 The application code connects to the database that is started in the first terminal (e.g. via localhost:3306).

 Note: In case of multiple terminals, there is no guarantee on the order in which tasks execute.
 The only guarantee you have is that

-execute in that sequence per terminal.
+before,initandcommandexecute in that sequence per terminal.

 tasks: